Inspection Reports for

 Visit Reason

-The inspection was conducted to ensure that the nursing home environment remained free from accident hazards and provided adequate supervision to prevent accidents.
+The inspection was conducted to evaluate the safety and accident hazard conditions in the nursing home environment, specifically to ensure the facility is free from accident hazards and provides adequate supervision to prevent accidents.

 Findings

-The facility failed to ensure a safe environment for one of five sampled residents (Resident 4) due to remnants of a broken rail with splintered wood and protruding screws near the resident's bed, posing a potential injury risk to the resident, staff, and visitors.
+The facility failed to ensure the environment was free of accident hazards for one of five sampled residents due to remnants of a broken rail with splintered wood and protruding screws near Resident 4's bed.
+This condition posed a potential risk of injury to Resident 4, staff, and visitors.

 Inspection Report